What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the relativistic regime

 A very important remark is here in order.
-One might argue that we could still use the well-known relation $\tilde{T}^{\mu\nu}=\Omega^{-6}T^{\mu\nu}$ \cite{ConformalIssue}.
-Based on this relation, it seems indeed that one would have only to plug into it the expressions (\ref{TTensor}) and (\ref{TildeTTensor}) for the energy-momentum tensors to find an additional link between the wavefunctions.
-Unfortunately, the relation $\tilde{T}^{\mu\nu}=\Omega^{-6}T^{\mu\nu}$ between the two energy-momentum tensors is valid only for the case of a conformally invariant action.
+One might argue that we could still try the well-known relation $\tilde{T}^{\mu\nu}=\Omega^{-6}T^{\mu\nu}$ \cite{ConformalIssue}.
+Unfortunately, this relation between the two energy-momentum tensors is valid only for the case of a conformally invariant action.
 Indeed, the derivation of such a relation requires $\sqrt{-g}\mathcal{L}=\sqrt{-\tilde{g}}\tilde{\mathcal{L}}$ \cite{ConformalIssue}.
-It can, however, easily be seen by referring to Eqs.\,(\ref{PhiLagrangian}) and (\ref{TildePhiLagrangian}) that imposing such a relation between the two Lagrangians leads to an inconsistent link with the one that would be obtained from $\tilde{T}^{\mu\nu}=\Omega^{-6}T^{\mu\nu}$ based on Eqs.\,(\ref{TTensor}) and (\ref{TildeTTensor}).
-The reason is that the invariance of the action leads also to a traceless energy-momentum tensor, which is not true in our case.
-Therefore, the Lagrangians (\ref{PhiLagrangian}) and (\ref{TildePhiLagrangian}) cannot yield an invariant action for $\varphi(x)$ and cannot be used to build a link between the wavefunctions.
+It can, however, easily be seen by referring to Eqs.\,(\ref{PhiLagrangian}) and (\ref{TildePhiLagrangian}) that imposing such an identity between the two Lagrangians leads to an inconsistent result with the one that would be obtained from $\tilde{T}^{\mu\nu}=\Omega^{-6}T^{\mu\nu}$ based on Eqs.\,(\ref{TTensor}) and (\ref{TildeTTensor}).
+Therefore, the Lagrangians (\ref{PhiLagrangian}) and (\ref{TildePhiLagrangian}) cannot yield an invariant action for $\varphi(x)$ and cannot be used to build a link between the two wavefunctions.

-Now, all these results show so far is that by conformally deforming spacetime, the old wavefunction is nonlocally built from a wavefunction satisfying the KGE in the newly formed spacetime.
-However, no transparent physical picture emerges yet from this result.
-Therefore, to fully appreciate the physics behind such a result we will proceed as follows.
-Our first task will be to examine the implications of such a result in the nonrelativistic regime, where the wavefunction can satisfactorily and without any ambiguity be interpreted as describing the probability amplitude of a single particle.
-Our second task will be to separate the wavefunction into a real amplitude and a phase factor, as alluded to in the Introduction, by setting $\varphi(x)=R(x)e^{\frac{i}{\hbar}S(x)}$ and then examine the implications on $R(x)$ and $S(x)$ which are extensively used within the de Broglie-Bohm causal interpretation of quantum mechanics.
+The relativistic treatment in this section allowed us to interpret the noninvariance of the KGE in terms of nonlocal transformations of $\varphi(x)$ and in terms of geometric-deformation currents that are all consistent with the non-conservation of the energy-momentum tensor in the new spacetime.
+In the next section, we examine the issue within nonrelativistic physics.